-Receivables may include amounts for dividends, interest and trust distributions.
-Dividends, interest and trust distributions are accrued when the right to receive payment is established.
+Receivables may include amounts for income receivables and application receivables.
+Income receivables such as dividends, interest and trust distributions are accrued when the right to receive payment is established.
 Amounts are generally received within 30 days of being recorded as receivables.
+Applications received for units in the Scheme are recorded prior to the issue of units in the Scheme.